 The citizens of Dodewaard in the Netherlands have been tending the graves of Australian airmen Patrick Tiernan, from Murgon, and Alfred Burns, from Sydney since they were shot down over their town during World War II.
 In 2014 they conducted a Memorial Day in honour of the two airmen.
-Those who travelled to the Netherlands for the occasion included the Murgon school principal, Greg Smith and school captains, Geoffrey Kinsella and Kirsten Upton photographed with the memorial display mounted opposite the graves of Alfred Burns and Patrick Tiernan. southburnett.com.au ROBERT JAMES WARREN 429838
+Those who travelled to the Netherlands for the occasion included the Murgon school principal, Greg Smith and school captains, Geoffrey Kinsella and Kirsten Upton photographed with the memorial display mounted opposite the graves of Alfred Burns and Patrick Tiernan. southburnett.com.au

+ROBERT JAMES WARREN 429838

 Flight Sergeant Robert Warren the son of William and Florence Warren was born on 8 April 1916 at Yorketown in South Australia.
-He was married to Valerie.
-Before enlisting on 12 September 1942 Robert was the manager of a butter factory.
-(RAAF records not digitized - only Casualty Reports) Robert completed various RAAF courses in Australia including the WAG course at Ballarat before leaving on 15 June 1943, having obtained his Air Gunners Badge on 27 May, for the United Kingdom.
-He joined 77 Squadron on 8 May 1944 Halifax NA 545 took off from RAF Full Sutton at 2315 hours on the night of 16/17 June 1944 detailed to bomb Sterkrade, Germany.
+Before enlisting on 12 September 1942 at 5 Recruiting Centre Robert was the manager of the Farmers' Union Butter Factory at Stansbury.
+He married Valerie Bullock in April 1943.

+Robert completed various RAAF courses in Australia including 32WAGS course at Ballarat then completing 3 BAGS before leaving from Brisbane, on board the SS Matsonia, bound for the United Kingdom on 15 June 1943 arriving July.
+He was promoted to Flight Sergeant in November and joined 77 Squadron on 8 May 1944 after completing courses at 19 OTU and No 41 Base.

+Halifax NA 545 took off from RAF Full Sutton at 2315 hours on the night of 16/17 June 1944 detailed to bomb Sterkrade, Germany.
 NA 545 was one of seven aircraft from the Squadron that failed to return from the mission.
-CREW:

-RAAF Pilot Officer H W Bird - Pilot RAF Sergeant R A Castle-Hall - Flight Engineer RAF Sergeant A B Freemantle - Navigator RAAF Flying Officer S W Mackay - Air Bomber RAAF Flight Sergeant R J Warren - Wireless Air Gunner RAF Flight Sergeant F A Meeghan - Mid Upper Gunner RAF Sergeant J A Lauder - Rear Gunner It was later established that the aircraft crashed in the sea off the coast of Holland, and all the crew were killed.
-From captured German documents it was confirmed in October 1945 that Flight Sergeant Warren was washed ashore on the Island Texel and buried in the Texel (DenBurg) Cemetery on July 1944.
+RAAF Pilot Officer H W Bird - Pilot

+Sergeant R A Castle-Hall - Flight Engineer RAF Sergeant A B Freemantle - Navigator RAF Flying Officer S W Mackay - Air Bomber Flight Sergeant R J Warren - Wireless Air Gunner RAAF

+RAAF Flight Sergeant F A Meeghan - Mid Upper Gunner RAF

+Sergeant J A Lauder - Rear Gunner RAF

+It was later established that the aircraft crashed in the sea off the coast of Holland, and all the crew From captured German documents it was confirmed in October 1945 that Flight Sergeant Warren was washed ashore on the Island Texel and buried in the Texel (DenBurg) Cemetery on 6 July 1944.

 Pilot Officer Bird and Sergeant Castle-Hall are buried in the Terschelling General Cemetery.
 Sergeant Freemantle is buried in the Sage War Cemetery, Oldenburg, Niedersachsen, Germany.
 Flight Sergeant Warren is buried in the Texel (Den Burg) Cemetery, Holland, K. 7.159 Sergeant Lauder is buried in the Vlieland General Cemetery, Friesland.
 Flying Officer Mackay and Flt Sergeant Meeghan have no known graves.

 Flight Sergeant Warren is remembered with honour at the Australian War Memorial and on the Honour Roll at Stansbury, South Australia